 Could provide anti-malarial bed nets to five families.
-This alone reduces the risk particularly for children under the age of 5 from severe illness, disease and death.
+This alone reduces the risk particularly for children under the age of 5 of severe illness, disease and death.

-Is the size of the first microfinance loan for a budding female entrepreneur.
-This is enough to purchase a pig to arm or purchase equipment to start small businesses in sewing, or hairdressing.
+Is the size of the first micro-finance loan for a budding female entrepreneur.
+This is enough to purchase a pig to farm or purchase equipment to start small businesses in sewing or hairdressing.